What is Metabolic Syndrome?

 A Whole Food Approach to the Ketogenic Diet

-I encourage a ketogenic diet that is different than many others.
+I encourage a ketogenic diet that is different than the way many others teach keto.

-Eating a whole food diet that takes out the causes hyperinsulinemia while putting in the healing nutrients of a diet high in fiber and high in keto-friendly vegetables will address most of the causes of lifestyle disease.
+Eating a whole food diet that takes out the causes hyperinsulinemia while putting in the healing nutrients of a diet high in fiber and high in keto-friendly vegetables, will address most of the causes of lifestyle diseases.